StrikingLoo/strikingloo.github.io/wiki/nutrition.md

 At 50-60% of your maximum heart rate, you’re using 85% fat to burn calories.
 At 60-70% of your maximum heart rate, that drops to 65% fat being used.
 And at 70-80%, you’re only using 45% fat to burn calories."

 [Source: Heart Rate Monitor for Workouts](https://health.clevelandclinic.org/serious-about-your-workouts-get-a-heart-rate-monitor/)

+---

+About 75% of the fats in chia seeds consist of the **omega-3** alpha-linolenic acid (ALA), while about 20% consist of omega-6 fatty acids.
+In fact, chia seeds are the best known plant-based source of omega-3 fatty acids — even better than flaxseed.

+28 grams of chia seeds provides 5g of ALA omega-3 fatty acids, or 312–454% of the recommended daily intake.
+Therefore, you should have \~8g of chia seeds a day.